inuka/ria-spark-training/exercise0/readme.md

 * How many errors were there?
 * What were the errors?
-* How many errors related to MySQL?
+* How many errors related to Oracle?
-* How many errors related to PHP?
+* How many errors related to Anatella?

 ## Hints